-R&D Engineering & Automation is developing a conceptual plant for the extraction of proteins from grass
+R&D is developing a conceptual plant for the extraction of proteins from grass

-R&D’s department of Engineering & Automation is responsible for the project, in which the ambition is to optimise all processes related to the handling of grass, extraction of the proteins as well as utilisation of the by-products.
+R&D is responsible for the project, in which the ambition is to optimize all processes related to the handling of grass, extraction of the proteins as well as utilization of the by-products.

 “The different and necessary processes related to the extraction of protein from grass are well-known.
 However, the method for constructing a complete plant and choosing the right solutions and concepts within each area is still unknown.
-The involvement of the respective parties enables us to find the right solution to this issue because we can analyse the topic from different views,” Daniel Schou Jensen says, Project Director at R&D Engineering & Automation.
+The involvement of the respective parties enables us to find the right solution to this issue because we can analyze the topic from different views,” Daniel Schou Jensen says, Project Director at R&D A/S.

 The project continues until the summer of 2019 and is co-funded by the Region of Central Jutland, whose intent is to create growth and new jobs using regional funds.

-The parties of the project are: R&D Engineering & Automation, Runi A/S, SiccaDania, Danish Marine Protein, Biotest, Skive Biogas, Vestjyllands Andel, Nordisk Tang, Konsulent, AU Engineering and AU Animal Science.
+The parties of the project are: R&D A/S, Runi A/S, SiccaDania, Danish Marine Protein, Biotest, Skive Biogas, Vestjyllands Andel, Nordisk Tang, Konsulent, AU Engineering and AU Animal Science.